joshfinnie/joshfinnie.com/src/pages/blog/a-command-line-application-in-rust.md

 ---
-title: "A Command-Line Application in Rust"
+title: "Building a Command-Line Application in Rust"
 date: "2022-12-19"
 tags:
   - "rust"